Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Additional results for real data experiments

 \subsubsection{$K=4$ with $L_2$ loss}

-Next, we present experimental results with $K=4$ thresholds.
-DE with $L_2$ loss yields thresholds at $\{128, 193, 247, 312\}$ mg/dL, which improves the $L_2$ loss by 95\% from that achieved using the four consensus thresholds. \cref{fig: k4 TIR barplots} illustrates the compositional barplots using the data-driven and consensus thresholds.
-As with the case $K=2$, the data-driven thresholds reveal clearly distinguishable differences in TIR proportions defined by them, whereas the first two TIR ranges defined by traditional thresholds, below 54 mg/dL and 54--69 mg/dL, do not capture differences between individuals without diabetes and those with type 1 diabetes. \cref{tab: combined_data_k4} reports the logistic regression results similarly to the $K=2$ case, showing that our data-driven thresholds still yield almost perfect classification with these five ranges.
+We also present experimental results with $K=4$ thresholds.
+DE with $L_2$ loss yields thresholds at $\{82, 126, 193, 275\}$ mg/dL, which improves the $L_2$ loss by 97\% from that achieved using the four consensus thresholds. \cref{fig: k4 TIR barplots} illustrates the compositional barplots using the data-driven and consensus thresholds.
+As with the case $K=2$, the data-driven thresholds reveal clearly distinguishable differences through all TIR proportions defined by them.
+In contrast, the first two TIR ranges defined by traditional thresholds, below 54 mg/dL and 54--69 mg/dL, fail to capture differences between individuals without diabetes and those with type 1 diabetes. \cref{tab: combined_data_k4} reports the logistic regression results similarly to the $K=2$ case, showing that our data-driven thresholds still yield almost perfect classification with induced TIR proportions, except for TIR $<82$ mg/dL in which a moderate separation is achieved.